 Phuket's Bangla road area is the most happening nightlife scene for miles around.
 From high-end clubs to seedy watering holes and go-go bars, to cabernet shows, Phuket has them all.
 If you're looking for a different kind of experience, this can be a fascinating place to visit.
 However, the ambience and atmosphere here is not everyone's cup of tea.

 11. For Family Vacations

-Both cities score high regarding the amenities available to tourists.
+Bali or Phuket, both cities score high regarding the amenities available to tourists.
 Bali and Phuket are both relatively safe cities to be in, and if you're thinking about a family vacation, both places should be under equal consideration in this criterion.
 Family accommodations are readily available, and as we've mentioned before, you get more than enough options to pick according to your budget.
 If you're going with your family, then you could look into booking a hotel or resort with amenities such as a pool or restaurant.

 There is something for everyone in Bali.
 Visit the local tourist attractions, soak in the culture and history of Bali.
 As this is mostly a beachside vacation, do make sure to relax on the beach, or for children, play amidst the waves, build a sandcastle and so on.
 You don't even have to stick to one beach here.
 Pick a locale that is as bustling or as remote as you like.

 You and your family can also indulge in water sports, hiking and so on here.

 In Phuket too a similar situation exists.
 As mentioned earlier (and later in the post), there are adventures to be had and sights to be seen and known to be imbibed around every corner in Phuket.
 And if you're on vacation with your family, rest assured that no member of your family will be bored for lack of things to do.